TOP

 Vins Cognard: Vineyards

-Estelle and Rodolphe today tend 14 hectares on these slopes and terraces, with 10 hectares in the St Nicolas de Bourgueil appellation, and 4 hectares in the neighbouring Bourgueil appellation.
-A large percentage is on desirable limestone and clay soils, with some vines lower down the slope on gravel or alluvial soils.
-The vineyards are devoted in their entirety to Cabernet Franc, planted at a density of 4,500 vines per hectare, and pruned to the Guyot simple method.
+Today Estelle tends 15 hectares on these slopes and terraces, with two-thirds of the vines in the St Nicolas de Bourgueil appellation, and one-third in the neighbouring Bourgueil appellation.
+A large percentage is on desirable limestone and clay soils, with some vines lower down the slope on the gravel terraces and more alluvial soils.
+The vineyards are devoted in their entirety to Cabernet Franc, planted at a density of 4,500 vines per hectare, and pruned according to the Guyot simple method.
 A number of vignerons in the region have planted small areas to Chenin Blanc in recent years, in order to produce a Vin de France cuvée in white to complement their otherwise exclusively red and rosé portfolio, and I suspect in the future (probably the very distant future) we will see local appellation regulations broadened to permit white wines as well as red.
-Estelle and Rodolphe have not, for the moment at least, chosen this path.
+Estelle has not, for the moment at least, chosen this path.

 Please log in to continue reading: